hillaryychan/COMP6771/notes/03_Class-Types.md

 **Constructors** define how class data members are initialised.
 A constructor has the same name as the class and ***no return type***.
 Default initialisation is handled through the default constructor.
 Unless we define our own constructors the compiler will declare a default constructor.
-This is known as teh **synthesised default constructor**.
+This is known as the **synthesised default constructor**.

 ``` txt
 for each data member in declaration order